nolanlawson/cordova-plugin-sqlite-2/README.md

     WKWEBVIEW=1 npm run test-ios

+Or to use normal WebSQL on either iOS or Android:

+    WEBSQL=1 npm run test-ios
+    WEBSQL=1 npm run test-android

-To run the sanity tests against PhantomJS (using normal WebSQL):
+Or to run the tests against PhantomJS, using normal WebSQL:

     npm run test-phantom